State/Territory Debt Collection Litigation Laws

 The dataset focuses on lawsuits involving lower dollar amounts heard in small claims or limited jurisdiction courts but also identifies key differences in the litigation process between courts.
 Question 9 in the dataset identifies which laws were used to code Questions 10-35 (i.e., laws governing actions in a general jurisdiction court, laws governing actions in a limited jurisdiction court, or laws governing small claims actions).

-Where the information a plaintiff must provide to obtain a judgment in a debt collection lawsuit (Question 23) differs based on the type of debt, all required information was coded and a caution note indicates which requirements correspond to which types of debt.
-Where all the coded responses apply to one particular type of debt (e.g., medical debt), that detail is not included in a caution note, but the legal text cited indicates the type of debt addressed.
+Where the information a plaintiff must provide to obtain a judgment in a debt collection lawsuit (Question 23) differs based on the type of debt, all required information was coded, and a caution note indicates which requirements correspond to which types of debt.
+If the required information applies only to certain types of debt, that was indicated in a caution note also.

 This dataset was created in collaboration with The Pew Charitable Trusts.
 Any views expressed here do not necessarily reflect the views of The Pew Charitable Trusts.
 Please note: the information contained herein does not constitute legal advice.
 If you have questions regarding your legal rights or obligations, contact an attorney in your jurisdiction.